IsaacScript/isaacscript/packages/isaacscript-cli/file-templates/dynamic/README.mod.md

 ### How To Compile

-If you are a developer, or the mod is not yet uploaded to the Steam Workshop, you can play the mod by compiling the TypeScript code into a "main.lua" file.
+If you are a developer, or if the mod is not yet uploaded to the Steam Workshop, you can play the mod by compiling the TypeScript code into a "main.lua" file.
 Perform the following steps:

 - Download and install [Node.js](https://nodejs.org/en/download/) (Windows Installer .msi, 64-bit).
 - Download and install [Git](https://git-scm.com/download/win) (64-bit Git for Windows setup).